 Spirits and Pints

 For the 21+ ghouls, Wilmington offers plenty of mischief just waiting to be discovered.
 Grab a pint or two as you adventure around the city’s most extraordinary pubs on a Haunted Pub Crawl, hearing true ghostly and grizzly tales of murder, mayhem, love, lunacy, humor, debauchery and more.
 One of Wilmington’s favorite resident spirits is that of the barbarous pub owner known as Meg.
 She ruled her pub with an iron fist, using her size to intimidate any unruly patrons.
 Occasionally a patron would get out of hand, so Meg would beat the unwitting fool half to death, sinking her teeth into an appendage and pickling the remains that she spit out.
-The Haunted Pub Crawl is available year-round for even more true stories, with the schedule and tickets available on the website.
+For even more true stories, the Haunted Pub Crawl is available year-round.
+Find the schedule and ticket information.
 During the months of September and October, Haunted Pub Crawls are available Wednesday through Saturday, beginning at 7:30 p.m.

 Wilmington also hosts many family-friendly Halloween-themed events sans scare factor for the younger goblins to enjoy.
 On the Halloween Ghost Trolley, listen to ghost stories specifically tailored to young children while costumed horses and riders take you past the historic homes of downtown Wilmington.

 Welcome all things autumn with the Children’s Museum at the annual Fall Festival.
 Kids will have fun celebrating the season with a festive photo booth, pastel leaf craft, pumpkin ring toss, dry ice bubbles and pumpkin slime.
 Join in on the fun Oct.
 9 from 9 a.m. to noon.